The term micrognathia describes a small mandible.

 Severe micrognathia can potentially compromise neonatal respiration after birth.

 The overall prognosis is highly variable dependent on the presence of other associated anomalies.
 Even when there is isolated fetal breathing (respiratory) difficulty at the time of birth, it is a concern 5.
+In selected case a genioplasty may be an option in later in life.

 - 1. Mernagh JR, Mohide PT, Lappalainen RE et-al. US assessment of the fetal head and neck: a state-of-the-art pictorial review.
 Radiographics.
 1999;19 Spec No : S229-41. - Pubmed citation